Welcome to the TriYoga Boston Community in Waltham!

 We welcome you to be a part of our community.
 You are invited to spend time with your teacher and fellow students in the garden, in the front indoor sitting area and enjoy a complementary cup of tea.
 We also have a meditation room for quiet contemplation that students are welcome to when not in use for other individual sessions or classes.

-If you don’t find the answer to your question here, please click here to submit in using our Contact Form.
+If you don’t find the answer to your question here, please contact us.

 DO I NEED TO BRING MY OWN MAT?

 There are yoga mats and props to borrow in each yoga classroom (blocks, straps, blankets, pillows).
 We recommend that you bring your own mat for hygienic purposes.
 Yoga mats, blocks and straps are available for purchase at the front desk.
 Students are welcome to leave their mats in the designated area in the coat room.